liebki/PySecurity/README.md

 3. **UrlHaus URL Check**: Check a url, domain, IP or whatever against the database of UrlHaus.
 4. **IP information retrieval**: Get a few informations about any IP-address
 5. **Shodan CVE Database**: Get informations about CVEs, get the newest or used exploits.
+6. **DNS record fetchting**: Get the DNS-records of domains with their content.

 ## Features